carolina-blue/quiz-randomizer/README.md

 # Quiz Randomizer Tool

-A tool for educators to create randomized quizzes from a question bank.
+A tool for L2Winners to create randomized quizzes from a question bank.

 ## Features